oracle-cne/ovirt-csi-driver/docs/usage-example.md

 kubectl delete -f ./pod.yaml
 kubectl delete -f ./pvc.yaml
 ```
-Once the PVC is deleted, then the PV will automatically get deleted and the disk
+Once the PVC is deleted, then the PV will automatically get deleted, and the disk
 in your OLVM storage domain will likewise get deleted.

-# Summary
-This document shows how to use the ovirt-csi-driver that was automatically installed OLVM CAPI cluster was created.

 # Addendum - Installing the ovirt-csi-driver from the catalog
 **NOTE** This is only needed if you wish to install the ovirt-csi-driver manually.